Consensys/qubernetes/README.md

 1. Installs [Kind](https://kubernetes.io/docs/setup/learning-environment/kind/), a tool for running Kubernetes in Docker.
 2. Deletes any existing kind cluster named `quickest-qube` if it exist locally.
 3. Creates a new Kind cluster named `quickest-qube`.
-4. Deploys a 7 node quorum network (or an N node network) configured to use Tessera as the Transaction Manger, and IBFT as the consensus algorithm.
+4. Deploys a 7 node quorum network (or an N node network) configured to use Tessera as the Transaction Manager, and IBFT as the consensus algorithm.

 ⭕️&nbsp;&nbsp;**note**: if you experience issues with the nodes starting up, check dockers memory and/or try running a smaller network `./quickest-start.sh 3` .